gerarddvb/homebridge-http/README.md

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Download this homebridge-http using: git clone https://github.com/gerarddvb/homebridge-http /home/pi/HomeKit/http/
+2. Download using: git clone https://github.com/gerarddvb/homebridge-http /home/pi/HomeKit/http/
 3. Install using: sudo npm install -g /home/pi/HomeKit/http/
 4. Update your configuration file.
 See sample-config.json in this repository for a sample.